polterguy/polterguy.github.io/documentation/magic.data.common/index.md

    limit:-1
    columns
       count(*)
+        as:count
 ```

 The above will result in the following SQL.

 ```
-select count(*) from 'table1'
+select count(*) as count from 'table1'
 ```

 **Notice**, by setting **[limit]** to _"-1"_, like we do above, we avoid adding the limit parts to our SQL.
 Unless
 you explicitly specify a limit, the default value will always be 25, to avoid accidentally exhausting your database,
-and/or web server, by selecting all records from a table with millions of records.
+and/or web server by selecting all records from a table with millions of records.

 ### Paging